-Use the weeks and months before a semester to have your student research supports listed on their campus website.
+Use the days and weeks before a semester to have your student research supports listed on their campus website.
 Make a list of contact names, emails, and building locations of important offices such as: residence life, student affairs, disability support office, counseling or health center, academic advising, etc.

 WHAT IF THEY JUST DON’T WANT TO GO BACK

 Even after trying these strategies and having calm, open conversations with your teen, they still may not feel ready to return to college.
 This is ok.
 Often it is our own will or pushing our students back to ‘the college plan’ that makes parents uncomfortable when our teen says ‘I just don’t want to go back.’
 Sometimes we might encourage our students to go back to campus because WE haven’t thought about a plan B if they don’t go back.

 I would challenge you think about your student’s hesitation as an opportunity.

 If your student feels uncomfortable returning to college, what will they be expected to do instead?
 Setting boundaries and expectations is important.
 Will you expect your teen to work?
 Will you expect them to take at least 1 class online to bolster their skills with support from a tutor or executive functioning coach?
 Will they be expected to meet with a therapist weekly?

 After a difficult semester your teen still may have unresolved issues that need professional support.
 Parents, it’s completely normal to feel ‘out of your league’ when your teen struggles.
 The strategies above will help you prepare your teen to return to college, but if you feel like you need more guidance, I encourage you to seek out professional clinicians or other parents whose teens have struggled too.
 For every teen who has struggled at college, there is a parent of that teen who 'gets it' and might have wisdom to share.
 You might even be that parent someday too.